Jah Wobble: Early post-PiL years

 Soon after leaving PiL, Wobble formed The Human Condition with guitarist Dave "Animal" Maltby and PiL's original drummer, Jim Walker.
 The Human Condition toured the UK, Europe, and US in 1981, and made two cassette-only releases of their live shows (Live at the Collegiate Theatre and Live in Europe).
 The post-PiL years saw Wobble also collaborating with Can members Holger Czukay and Jaki Liebezeit on Czukay's solo projects (notably On the Way to the Peak of Normal and Rome Remains Rome) and Full Circle (released in 1984).

 In 1983, Wardle appeared on the LP Snake Charmer billed as a co-leader alongside guitarist The Edge of U2, Czukay, Liebezeit, and producer François Kevorkian.

 Jah Wobble's Invaders of the Heart was formed in 1982.
-The original line-up was Ollie Marland on keys (who went on to become Tina Turner's musical director), Annie Whitehead on trombone, Neville Murray on percussion and a musician named only as Cliff, on drums.
+The original line-up was Ollie Marland (who went on to become Tina Turner's musical director) on keys, Annie Whitehead on trombone, Neville Murray on percussion and a musician named only as Cliff, on drums.
 By 1983 Lee Partis was the drummer.
 Trumpeter Harry Beckett and pedal steel player B. J. Cole regularly performed with the group.

 By 1985 Jah Wobble's heavy drinking and drunken brawls were having an effect on his life.
 Halfway through the recording of the album Psalms (October 1986), Wobble stopped drinking.
 From then through to the present day he has remained 'clean and sober'.